octoberdemos/oc-formist-plugin/PART2.md

 Now open the URL **/backend/acme/formist/mycontroller/update/1** to find the Customer with the ID of 1.
 We just built a simplified version of the `FormController` behavior's `update` action!

 Creating a list for the `index` action is just as easy.
-We pass the list column file to the `makeConfig` method, specify the `model` and make the `Backend\Widgets\Lists` widget instead.
+We pass the list column file to the `makeConfig` method, specify a new `model` instance and make the `Backend\Widgets\Lists` widget class instead.

     public function index()
     {